ndiego/block-visibility/readme.txt

 * Restrict content so it's only visible to your customers or members.
 * Display messaging to logged-out users encouraging them to subscribe to your blog.
 * Conditionally display elements in the upcoming Full Site Editor using advanced visibility logic.
+* Dynamic content and personalization can increase visitor engagement and conversions.

 For an **unbiased review**, the plugin was featured on [WordPress Tavern](https://wptavern.com/show-and-hide-content-via-the-block-visibility-wordpress-plugin).